puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_modules.md

   # We only need one hierarchy level, since one function provides all the data.
 ```

-Now Hiera will use your module's own backend for [automatic class parameter lookup][] --- if a user doesn't set their own value for a parameter (either in Puppet code or in their own Hiera data), Puppet will use the default value from the `ntp::params` function.
+Now Hiera can use your module's own backend for [automatic class parameter lookup][] --- if a user doesn't set their own value for a parameter (either in Puppet code or in their own Hiera data), the `ntp::params` function can provide a default value.

 With Hiera-based defaults, you can simplify your module's main classes: